• We’d like to clarify how SolarCloud credits (technically disbursements) are applied to your energy account.

 We will let you know when this tax status changes.
 In the meantime, we recommend you seek your own independent financial advice.

-SolarCloud have several contract lengths being 10, 15, 20, 25 or 30 years relative to the life length of the solar panels.
-Your contract length is automatically determined for you according to availability of panels and site installations.
+• SolarCloud have several contract lengths being 10, 15, 20, 25 or 30 years.
 This has been predetermined by the individual installation required for a specific site in accordance with the Power Purchase Agreement between SolarCloud and the Commercial Host client.

 Like with all solar products once the end of life is reached the solar panels will need to be replaced and hence you will need to purchase a new panel/s and continue enjoy the same savings off your energy bill.

-No, your SolarCloud panels are behind the grid, meaning it does not touch or feed into the grid.
+• No, your SolarCloud panels are behind the meter, meaning it is NOT reliant on the grid.

 SolarCloud helps the grid by taking the daytime pressure off it, through providing solar energy directly to Commercial Host sites that would otherwise be drawing power.